impraise/shorty/README.md

 ## Install

-Run `sudo ./installer.sh` to install the needed dependencies to run the application.
+Run `sudo chmod +x ./installer.sh` to install the needed dependencies to run the application.

 ## Run the Api
 Run `puma` to start the application in development mode.